 However, scarecrows and similar objects can occasionally provide temporary relief.
 The most effective types of control include the use of fences, traps, and fumigation.

 Getting Rid of Groundhogs with Fencing

 The use of fencing around gardens and other small areas can sometimes help reduce groundhog damage and act as a groundhog deterrent.
 However, they are excellent climbers, easily crawling over top of fences with ease.
-Therefore, any fencing that’s erected should be made from 2″ by 4″ mesh wire and at least 3 to 4 feet high with another foot or so buried in the ground.
+Therefore, any fencing that’s erected should be made from 2 x 4-inch mesh wire and at least 3 to 4 feet high with another foot or so buried in the ground.
 The underground portion should face away from the garden at a 90 degree angle to help discourage burrowing.